dborth/snes9xgx/readme.txt

 Snes9x GX is a "homebrew application" which means you will need a way to run unsigned code on your Nintendo Wii.
 The best website for getting started with Wii homebrew is WiiBrew (www.wiibrew.org).
-Also check out TehSkeen (www.tehskeen.com) for its support forums.
-Each site has information and guides on how to install and get homebrew working on your Nintendo Wii.

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                                FEATURES  |